juanmaguitar/javascript-notes/markdown-en/3-conditions-loops/README.md

     - The structure **IF… ELSE**
     - The structure **SWITCH**

-- A (code) block is the set of expressions that are inside brackets.
+- A (code) block is the set of expressions that are inside braces.
 These blocks can be nested.

 <sub>[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block)</sub>